Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

             Use case name:
                 "Valid Account Creation"
             Description:
-                Verify that entering valid form data into the "Create Account" page will produce a new record in the User_Account table, such that this data can be accessed by alternative routes.
+                Verify that entering valid form data into the "Create Account" page will produce a new record in the User_Account table.
+This data should be available to subsequent routes.
             Pre-conditions:
                 The User_Account table must exist with the given table constraints.
                 The Username test instance must not exist in User_Account.